 Applying for Social Security Disability (SSDI) benefits can be a long and overwhelming process.
 Our team of experienced Client Advocates at The Advocator Group is here to help you every step of the way.

-Whether we help you complete and submit your initial application or one of our experienced attorneys attends a hearing to advocate on your behalf, we are your support system and represent you throughout the process.
+Whether we help you complete and submit your initial application or one of our experienced disability attorneys attends a hearing to advocate on your behalf, we are your support system and represent you throughout the process.

 Overview of the application process.